firebase/firebase-js-sdk/.changeset/sharp-dingos-admire.md

 "@firebase/firestore": patch
 ---

-Re-enable useFetchStreams which was fixed in the last WebChannel release.
+Re-enable useFetchStreams with the latest WebChannel implementation.
+This reduces the memory usage of WebChannel.